Swift (programming language): Protocol-oriented programming

-It does not matter what sort of instance someSortOfPrintableObject is, the compiler will ensure that it conforms to the protocol and thus this code is safe.
-This syntax also means that collections can be based on protocols also, like let printableArray = [StringConvertible].
+It does not matter what concrete type of someSortOfPrintableInstance is, the compiler will ensure that it conforms to the protocol and thus this code is safe.
+This syntax also means that collections can be based on protocols also, like let printableArray = [any Printable].

-As Swift treats structs and classes as similar concepts, both extensions and protocols are extensively used in Swift's runtime to provide a rich API based on structs.
-For instance, Swift uses an extension to add the Equatable protocol to many of their basic types, like Strings and Arrays, allowing them to be compared with the == operator.
-A concrete example of how all of these features interact can be seen in the concept of default protocol implementations:
+Both extensions and protocols are used extensively in Swift's standard library; in Swift 5.9, approximately 1.2 percent of all symbols within the standard library were protocols, and another 12.3 percent were protocol requirements or default implementations.
+For instance, Swift uses extensions to add the Equatable protocol to many of their basic types, like Strings and Arrays, allowing them to be compared with the == operator.
+The Equatable protocol also defines this default implementation: